onurboyar/VarRedOpt/README.md

 -   Sigma, yearly volatility (sigma)
 -   Time (ti)

-To ‘launch’ a simulation process via simulate.outer, we need to give the simulation size (n) and the dimension values (d).
+To ‘launch’ a simulation process via simulate.outer function, we need to give the simulation size (n) and the dimension values (d).

 In order to get naive simulation without appling any of the variance reduction algorithms, we need just need to give the above parameters to simulate.outer function in the following way.

     devtools::install_github("onurboyar/VarRedOpt")
     library(VarRedOpt)